How Can Therapy Help with Anxiety?

 But they can also reinforce anxiety by keeping you from discovering that you can tolerate uncertainty and navigate challenges.

-In CBT, we work to gently shift these patterns.
+In CBT, we work to delicately shift these patterns.
 This might include:

 recognizing anxious thinking patterns